fohrloop/venvlink/README.md

 ```
 C:\workdir\someproject\venv
-   ^-- This has only few hardlinked files, such as the "activate" script.
+   ^-- This has only few files, such as the "activate" script.

 C:\<venvlink-venv-path>\project-name
    ^--- The actual virtual environment files are here!